 Proving Negligence

 To win your case, you need evidence showing someone failed to maintain safety standards, which directly caused your injuries.
-This might involve gathering witness statements, accident reports, and safety violation documentation.
+This might involve gathering witness statements, accident reports, and documentation of safety violations.
 Proving negligence is a key aspect of a construction accident case.
 You need to show that the party at fault had a duty of care, breached that care, and that the breach resulted in your injuries.

 In the context of construction accidents, duty of care means that construction companies, contractors, and property owners have a legal responsibility to ensure the safety of workers and other individuals at the construction site.
 Breaches of duty of care in common construction site accidents can include: